What is an aneurysm?

 How are aneurysms treated?

+Surgical treatment (clipping).
 The traditional “open clipping” is performed by a neurosurgeon and involves actually opening the skull in order to place a clip across the aneurysm where it arises from the blood vessel.
 This prevents blood flow from entering the aneurysm, which keeps it from bursting.
 Most elective patients will spend one to three nights in the intensive care unit and then will go home on light restricted activity.

-An endovascular “coiling,” performed by a neurointerventional surgeon, is performed as an extension of the angiogram where a catheter is inserted into the groin and navigated through the blood vessels to the brain.
-The surgeon will then use the catheter to deliver and place platinum coils in the aneurysm, filling the bulge up to the spot where it arises from the blood vessel.
+Coiling.
+The operator will use the catheter to deliver and place platinum coils in the aneurysm, filling the bulge up to the spot where it arises from the blood vessel.
 These mesh wires prevent blood flow from entering the aneurysm and thereby reduces the pressure that would otherwise cause it to burst.
 Most elective patients will spend a night in the hospital and then will go home with minimal restricted activity.

 When performing a coiling procedure, physicians may utilize additional devices, such as a stent or a balloon, to help keep the coils in place.
 Stent-assisted coiling involves permanently placing a stent in the vessel adjacent to the aneurysm to provide a scaffolding of support that keeps the coils within the aneurysm sac.
 Balloon remodeling involves temporarily placing a removable balloon adjacent to the aneurysm while coils are positioned in the aneurysm.
 Occasionally, it is necessary to add more coils at a later time to complete treatment.
-Many new devices similar to stents, all designed to divert blood flow away from an aneurysm and essentially exclude it from circulation, are expected to become available in the near future.

 Aneurysm Coiling with a Bioactive Coil